 The space was earlier developed as a botanical garden, with the rich varieties of shrubs and trees planted by Ambalalbhai as its nucleus.
 The garden has a rich variety of magnificent trees, many of them indigenous, and is home to more than 800 plant species.
 Other exotic varieties come from different regions and distant lands.
 The garden is also home to diverse species of wildlife.

-The Foundation conducts a garden walk, which we call the Udyana Tour, every Tuesday and Thursday.
+The Foundation conducts a garden walk, which we call the Udyana Tour, every Thursday.
 This guided walk starts at 3:30 p.m. and ends at 5:00 p.m.

 Garden Tour Booking